,

 The Current State in Numbers

-Of all the countries in the European Union, Latvia is the fourth poorest country.
-Due to this status, roughly 25% of the population in Latvia lives below the poverty line.
-With an average household size of 2.4 individuals, Latvian families may struggle, as the median household income is $7,732.
-Although the cost of living in Latvia is 28.54% lower than in the United States, the cost of living, transportation and other necessities do not always leave enough room for families to purchase food.
+Latvia is the third poorest country in the European Union.
+Moreover, roughly 22.5% of the population lives below the poverty line.
+With an average household size of 2.4 individuals, Latvian families may struggle, as the median household income is $9,337.
+Although the cost of living in Latvia is 30% lower than in the U.S., the cost of living, transportation and other necessities do not always leave enough room for families to purchase food.
 The ones who suffer the most from food insecurity include young children and senior adults.

-Although hunger has remained an ongoing problem in Latvia for years as a result of World War I, the country has made waves to fight it.
-According to the Global Health Index, a tool that rates countries one to 100 based on statistics like child mortality and malnourishment, Latvia is the fifth most improved country.
+Although hunger has remained an ongoing problem in Latvia for years as a result of World War I, the country has made incredible efforts to fight it.
 From 2000 to 2015, there was a 59% decrease in hunger, with an average shift from 8.3 in 2000 to 3.4 in 2015.
+According to the Global Hunger Index, Latvia’s hunger level is low because of 21st-century initiatives to combat malnourishment, which brought the rate of stunted children to less than 0.5%.

 Food Insecurity and Hunger

-To decrease food insecurity within Latvia, several initiatives have emerged to help the country.
-A European Union program called Food Distribution for the Most Deprived Persons of the Community has been active since 2006 and receives funding from the European Agricultural Guarantee Fund.
-This organization works with the Latvian Red Cross to distribute food packages for individuals in need.
+Several initiatives have been launched to help decrease food insecurity within Latvia.
+Between 2006 and 2015, a European Union program called Food Distribution for the Most Deprived Persons of the Community worked with the Latvian Red Cross to distribute food packages for individuals in need.
 According to a Transmango National Report on Food and Nutrition Security in 2015, there were 448 distribution centers throughout Latvia.

 The Future of Hunger in Latvia